Noble-Effeciency13/PIMActivation/README.md

 - 📚 **Documentation**: Examples, tutorials, and API documentation
 - 🔧 **Features**: Azure resource roles, profile management
 - 🐛 **Bug Fixes**: Issue resolution and performance improvements

+## 🤖 Development Transparency

+This module was developed using modern AI-assisted programming practices, combining AI tools (GitHub Copilot and Claude) with human expertise in Microsoft identity and security workflows.
+All code has been thoroughly reviewed, tested, and validated in production environments.

+The authentication context implementation particularly benefited from AI assistance in solving complex token management and timing challenges.
+The result is production-ready code that leverages the efficiency of AI-assisted development while maintaining high standards of quality and security.

 ## 📄 License